meic2/littleFridge/README.md

 * spoontacular API
   * for fetching the corresponding API
+  * we call on searchGrocery, searchRecipe and searchAutoComplete to help standardize our database.

 ## API
 we use Flask to set up our API, and the user will have two collection: